 - Diabetes where autonomic neuropathy leads to less sweating and thus less moisture.

 - Psoriasis & Eczema.

 - Fungal infections of the foot, i.e. Athlete’s foot.

 Note: in the elderly, callused heels may be a sign of increased pressure and can be a precursor to a bed sore.
 These cases should be assessed by a podiatrist before commencing any at home treatments.

 The thickened skin needs to be reduced in severe cases prior to using moisturiser.
-The skin may be so dry that it is almost impossible for moisturiser to penetrate the skin under the callus.
+The skin may be so dry that it is almost impossible for moisturiser to penetrate to the skin under the callus.
 In more severe cases you may need the help of a podiatrist.
 Podiatrist’s can remove the thick layer of the heel callus fairly simply.
-This may be done regularly, or if you are willing to put the work in you can use pumice stone or an emery board to give you a kick start in the right direction.
+This may need to be done regularly, or if you are willing to put the work in you can use pumice stone or an emery board to give you a kick start in the right direction.

 Once the callus has been reduced, the regular use of a moituriser is recommended.
 Below are some general guidelines to consider when treating cracked heels:

 - If cracks start to bleed apply an antiseptic to prevent infection and keep clean.